magiauy/MomoTech-optimized/README.md

 and only have Chinese versions now, but maybe we'll have English versions later, also, welcome you to help me translate it!

-# You'd better use the latest version because maybe there's some bugs in the old versions :D